WillCodeForCats/solaredge-modbus-multi/.github/ISSUE_TEMPLATE/change_request.md

 ---
 name: Change Request
-about: Request a change for the integration.
+about: Request an update or change for the integration.
 title: ''
 labels: ''
 assignees: ''